 Specific topics explored in this course include effective communication skills, problem solving and conflict resolution, dating and intimate relationships, dating violence, sexuality, sexual education, reproduction, parenting styles, and aging.

-within family studies, food and nutrition, and textile arts and design.
+HUMAN ECOLOGY 40S: encompasses areas of study within family studies, food and nutrition, and textile arts and design.
 Family studies emphasizes the transition from adolescence to adulthood with the ability to examine and practise skills that help develop healthy interpersonal relationships.
 Food and nutrition is a critical examination of the individual as a responsible citizen through examining food security and accessibility.
 Textile arts and design focuses on advanced skill development with textile products.
 Students will examine accessibility and use of textiles, manufacturing social responsibilities, and global influences on design trends.